Say I Do (TV series)

 Say I Do is an American reality television series developed by Scout Productions for Netflix.
-Each episode features a team of three professionals, Jeremiah Brent in the field of design, Thai Nguyen in the field of fashion, and Gabriele Bertaccini in the field of cuisine, helping someone surprise their partner with a dream wedding in less than a week.
+Each episode features a team of three professionals, Jeremiah Brent in the field of design, Thai Nguyen in the field of fashion, and Gabriele Bertaccini in the field of cuisine, helping someone surprise their partner with a dream wedding in under a week.
 From the creators of Queer Eye, the 8-episode first season was available on Netflix from July 1, 2020.